RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_unified_theory_assumptions/main.md

 2/8

-One leading theory is the so-called "Unified theory for the origin of grid cells" by @SuryaGanguli Ben Sorscher & Gabe Mel
+One leading theory in #NeuroAI is the so-called "Unified theory for the origin of grid cells" by @SuryaGanguli Ben Sorscher & Gabe Mel

 The Unified Theory posits that grid cells arise due to predicting place cells, another type of neural representation 🧠